Diana Garnet: 2025–present

-In January, Diana released their eleventh digital single "In Another Story", providing the theme for the MiHoYo commissioned Honkai: Star Rail alternate universe anime short film, "Millennium Idol: In Another Life".
+In January 2025, Diana released their eleventh digital single "In Another Story", providing the theme for the MiHoYo commissioned Honkai: Star Rail alternate universe anime short film, "Millennium Idol: In Another Life".

 In March, their twelfth digital single in collaboration with music producer RichaadEB and singer Little V was a cover of "Kingslayer" (originally by Bring Me the Horizon featuring Babymetal).

-In July, they contributed their vocals for the ending theme "Sono Saki no Sora e" ("The Sky Ahead") for upcoming Netflix anime series adaptation of the novel Leviathan by Scott Westerfeld, penned by Joe Hisaishi and arranged by Nobuko Toda and Kazuma Jinnouchi."
-In July 2024, production company Qubic Pictures teased the singer's live performance of the song at their panel discussing the anime series at Otakon.
+In July, Diana contributed their vocals for the ending theme "Sono Saki no Sora e" ("The Sky Ahead") for upcoming Netflix anime series adaptation of the novel Leviathan by Scott Westerfeld, penned by Joe Hisaishi and arranged by Nobuko Toda and Kazuma Jinnouchi."
+A year prior in July 2024, production company Qubic Pictures teased the singer's live performance of the song at their panel discussing the anime series at Otakon.

+In August, their thirteenth digital single "Kimi no Shiranai Monogatari (Alice Thymefield Version)" (originally by Supercell) was released to commemorate their role of Alice Thymefield in the video game Zenless Zone Zero.

+In December, Diana's fourteenth digital single "Spinning World (10 Year Anniversary Version)" was released to commemorate the ten year release anniversary of their first original single "Spinning World".

+In January 2026, they contributed lyrics and, along Tateshi Starwalker, also their vocals for "Straight to the Top", an insert song for the anime Medalist, composed by Yuki Hayashi.

+In October, Diana's first original EP "Rise" will be released in a limited physical run at Cosplay Mania, before an eventual digital release across all streaming platforms.